 Apart from its amazing street art, the Wynwood area also has art galleries, craft breweries, boutiques, and hipster cafes housed in ancient warehouses.

-While Wynwood Walls does require an admission fee, much of this neighborhood’s art is free!
-And if you are not in the mood to walk around Wynwood, you can become a part of a free two-wheeled tour of the neighborhood every Sunday at 11 a.m.
+While Wynwood Walls does require an admission fee, much of this neighbourhood’s art is free, and if you are not in the mood to walk around Wynwood, you can become a part of a free two-wheeled tour of the neighborhood every Sunday at 11 a.m.

 1.3 Immerse Yourself in Cuban culture in Little Havana

-If you walk down Calle Ocho into the Little Havana neighborhood, it feels like walking around a museum!
-Nothing is like it in Miami, with the genuine Cuban coffee shops and flavorsome fresh juice stands.
+Walking down Calle Ocho into the Little Havana neighborhood feels like walking around a museum!
+Nothing is like it in Miami, with genuine Cuban coffee shops and flavorsome fresh juice stands.

 Head to Maximo Gomez Park, also popular as Domino Park, where locals will drink cortado, roll cigars, and play dominoes and chess.

 Also, make sure to pay attention to the pink marble stars, also referred to as the Calle Ocho Walk of Fame, as you stroll down Calle Ocho.
 This rendition of the famous Hollywood landmark features Latin American celebrities, the most well-known of whom is Celia Cruz, a singer.

 1.4 Enjoy Live Jazz at the Museum of Contemporary Art, North Miami